-We recommend that children not ride on rough terrain unless they are accompanied by an adult.
+We do not recommend that children ride on rough or broken terrain even when accompanied by an adult.

-- 1. The variable conditions and hazards of off-road riding require close attention and specific skills.
+- The variable conditions and hazards of off-road riding require close attention and specific skills.
 Start slowly on easier terrain and build up your skills.
 If your bike has suspension, the increased speed you may develop also increases your risk of losing control and falling.
 Get to know how to handle your bike safely before trying increased speed or more difficult terrain. - 2.
 Wear safety gear appropriate to the kind of riding you plan to do. - 3.
 Don't ride alone in remote areas.
-Even when riding with others, make sure that someone knows where you're going and when you expect to be back. - 4.
-Always take along some kind of identification, so that people know who you are in case of an accident; and take along some cash for food, a cool drink or an emergency phone call. - 5.
-Yield right of way to pedestrians and animals.
+Even when riding with others, make sure that someone knows where you're going and when you expect to be back. - Always take along some kind of identification, so that people know who you are in case of an accident; and take along a couple of dollars in cash for a candy bar, a cool drink or an emergency phone call. - Yield right of way to pedestrians and animals.
 Ride in a way that does not frighten or endanger them, and give them enough room so that their unexpected moves don't endanger you. - 6.
 Be prepared.
-If something goes wrong while you're riding off-road, help may not be close. - 7.
-Before you attempt to jump, do stunt riding or race with your bike, read and understand Section 2.F.
+If something goes wrong while you're riding off-road, help may not be close. - Before you attempt to jump, do stunt riding, or race with your bike despite our advice against it, read and understand Section 2.F.